szymon6927/szymonmiks.pl/blog/content/post/09-hexagonal-architecture/index.md

 ![tests](img/tests.png)

-There are no unit tests for the gym classes module because unit tests for it will have no sense.
+There are no unit tests for the gym classes module because unit tests for it would make no sense.
-All we do there are CRUD operations.
+All we do here are CRUD operations.

 When it comes to modules that were built using hexagonal architecture.
 They follow such structure:
-- **application** - contains our use cases together with [DTOs](https://en.wikipedia.org/wiki/Data_transfer_object) and other classes that responsible for coordinating the business process.
+- **application** - contains our use cases together with [DTOs](https://en.wikipedia.org/wiki/Data_transfer_object) and other classes that are responsible for coordinating the business processes
 - **domain** - contains all domain objects like entities, [value objects](https://blog.szymonmiks.pl/p/value-objects-with-python/), etc.
-The objects there are not [anemic](https://martinfowler.com/bliki/AnemicDomainModel.html), they follow the principle of the **rich domain model** which means that we encapsulate data and behaviors together.
+The objects there are not [anemic](https://martinfowler.com/bliki/AnemicDomainModel.html), but they follow the principle of the **rich domain model** which means that we encapsulate data and behaviours together.
-You can check it by looking at [src/gym_passes/domain/gym_pass.py](https://github.com/szymon6927/hexagonal-architecture-python/blob/master/src/gym_passes/domain/gym_pass.py).
+You can check it by looking at [src/gym_passes/domain/gym_pass.py](https://github.com/szymon6927/hexagonal-architecture-python/blob/master/src/gym_passes/domain/gym_pass.py)
-- **infrastructure** - contains output adapters, so objects responsible for communication with external world.
-For example database.
+- **infrastructure** - contains output adapters, which are objects responsible for communication with external world, for example database
 - **bootstrap.py** - contains the definition of our DI container.
-About the DI I wrote a separate article.
+I wrote a separate article about the DI.
-If you have not heard about a technique called "dependency injection" you can read it [here](https://blog.szymonmiks.pl/p/dependency-injection-with-python-make-it-easy/)
+If you have not heard about a technique called "dependency injection" you can read about it [here](https://blog.szymonmiks.pl/p/dependency-injection-with-python-make-it-easy/)
-- **controllers.py** - definition of our rest endpoints
+- **controllers.py** - definition of our REST endpoints
-- **facade.py** (optional) - if your module needs to expose some behaviors for other modules then I use a facade to achieve it.
+- **facade.py** (optional) - if your module needs to expose some behaviours for other modules then I recommend using a facade to achieve it.
-It is the public API of our module
+It is the public API of your module

 ## Pros and Cons

 **Pros:**
 - testability - you can test your domain logic without any dependencies
-- ability to postpone some decisions - when your project starts you don't have to know which database you will use, you can make this decision later on
+- ability to postpone some decisions - when your project starts you don't have to know which database you will use.
+You can make this decision later on
 - it supports easy technology change - you can change your REST adapter to a gRPC adapter without touching your business logic/core domain

 **Cons:**
-- if your project has multiple adapters it means that you will have more integration tests, this may impact the total execution time of your test suite
+- if your project has multiple adapters it means that you will have more integration tests.
+This may impact the total execution time of your test suite
-- it’s harder to navigate through the project with such architecture, mostly you will encounter interfaces instead of real implementation
+- it’s harder to navigate through the project with such architecture.
+You will mostly encounter interfaces instead of real implementation
-- additional effort is needed to config the adapters, you need to have some mechanism that will specify: this adapter on prod env, this on local env, etc
+- additional effort is needed to configure the adapters.
+You need to have some mechanism that will specify: this adapter is on prod env, this on local env, etc

 ## When to use / when not to use